-Cha Zhang and Tsuhan Chen Advanced Multimedia Processing Lab Technical Report AMP 03-01 Jan 2003 Electrical and Computer Engineering Carnegie Mellon University Pittsburgh, PA 15213 Abstract Image-based rendering (IBR) has become a very active research area in recent years.
+Image-based rendering (IBR) has become a very active research area in recent years.
 The spectral analysis problem for IBR has not been completely solved.
-In this paper, we present a new approach to parameterizing IBR data, which is applicable to general-purpose IBR spectral analysis.
+In this paper, we present a new method to parameterize the problem, which is applicable for general-purpose IBR spectral analysis.
 We notice that any plenoptic function is generated by light ray emitted/reflected/refracted from the object surface.
 We introduce the surface plenoptic function (SPF), which represents the light rays starting from the object surface.
-Given that radiance along a light ray does not change unless blocked, SPF reduces the dimensions of the original plenoptic function to 6D.
+Given that radiance along a light ray does not change unless the light ray is blocked, SPF reduces the dimension of the original plenoptic function to 6D.
 We are then able to map or transform the SPF to IBR representations captured along any camera trajectory.
-Assuming certain properties on the SPF, we can analyze the properties of IBR for generic scenes such as scenes with Lambertian or non-Lambertian surfaces and scenes with or without occlusions, and for different sampling strategies such as the lightfield and concentric mosaic.
+Assuming some properties on the SPF, we can analyze the properties of IBR for generic scenes such as scenes with Lambertian or non-Lambertian surfaces and scenes with or without occlusions, and for different sampling strategies such as lightfield/concentric mosaic.
 We find that in most cases, even though the SPF may be band-limited, the frequency spectrum of IBR is not band-limited.
 We show that non-Lambertian reflections, depth variations and occlusions can all broaden the spectrum, with the latter two being more significant.
-We also show that the spectrum of concentric mosaic is similar to that of the lightfield.
-Keywords: plenoptic function, image-based rendering, lightfield, concentric mosaic, spectrum analysis.